Putin, Afghans among top gift givers to Bidens in 2021

 The details were contained in the State Department’s annual accounting of gifts to U.S. officials from world leaders posted on the website of the Federal Register on Thursday.
 The formal publication of the list, covering 2021, will come on Friday.

-Both the Putin and Ghani gifts were transferred to the National Archives, a requirement for any gift to a U.S. official valued at more than $415.
+All of the Putin and Ghani gifts were transferred to the National Archives, a requirement for any gift to a U.S. official valued at more than $415.
 The recipient has the option of paying the estimated value and keeping the gift.

+However, Biden decided to retain, at least for official display, a photograph of the late British monarch Queen Elizabeth II.
+The photo, in a silver frame was presented to the president on the occasion of a Group of Seven summit in southeast England and is estimated to be worth $2,200.

 According to the records, Putin gave Biden a “Kholuy Lacquer Miniature Workshop Desk Writing Set and Pen” on the occasion of their meeting in Geneva on June 16, 2021.